ankit8801/Online-Transport-Tracking-And-Scheduling/README.md

 npm install -g expo-cli

-Team Contribution
+👥 Team Contribution

-This was a team project, but the entire frontend and backend development — including all core features, APIs, UI, and real-time tracking — was implemented entirely by me (Ankit Jadhav).
+Although this was a team project, the entire frontend & backend development (APIs, UI, real-time tracking, integrations) was implemented entirely by me (Ankit Jadhav).

-Other team members contributed in areas such as conceptualization, testing, and documentation.
+Other team members helped with conceptualization, testing, and documentation.

-License
+📜 License

 This project is licensed under the MIT License.
 See LICENSE for details.

-Contact
+📬 Contact

 👨‍💻 Developed by Ankit Jadhav
 🔗 GitHub: ankit8801